- What is the best reason to choose Shady Side?

 Day and boarding students come from a wide variety of Pittsburgh neighborhoods and Western Pennsylvania towns: Allison Park, Aspinwall, Altoona, Bethel Park, Butler, Churchill, Cranberry, East Liberty, Edgewood, Export, Fox Chapel, Freeport, Gibsonia, Glenshaw, Greensburg, Lawrenceville, Mars, McMurray, Monroeville, Mt.
 Lebanon, Murrysville, Natrona Heights, New Castle, New Kensington, New Wilmington, North Side, Oakland, Penn Hills, Point Breeze, Ross, Sewickley, Shadyside, Squirrel Hill, Uniontown, Upper St. Clair, Wexford.

-Additionally, students who board come from nine states outside of PA and nine countries.
+Additionally, students who board come from eleven states outside of PA and eight countries.

-The Junior School provides free before care beginning at 7:30 a.m. and an extensive After School Explorers program where children can enjoy enrichment classes, music lessons, study and play time until 6 p.m.
-Child care programming is also offered through After School Explorers on in-service and conference days.
+Each elementary school campus offers free before school care beginning at 7:30 a.m. and an extensive after school program where children can enjoy enrichment classes, study and play time and more until 6:00 p.m.
+Child care programming is also offered on in-service and conference days.
+For information specific to each campus visit the following pages: for the Junior School's After School Explorers and Country Day School's After School Adventurers.

 Bus and van transportation is available daily to all four campuses from Pittsburgh and many suburban neighborhoods.
 School districts are required by law to offer the same transportation to all students, including those enrolled in private schools, provided the district where the family lives is within 10 miles of the school.
 Based on the number of students, Shady Side may offer, under private contract, bus/van services to the school.
 Learn more.

-Additional expenses include books (approximately $300-$700 a year at the Middle School and $500-$800 at the Senior School) and lunches (approximately $4.50 per meal at the Junior School, $6.50 at the Middle School and $7.50 at the Senior School).
+Additional expenses include books (approximately $300-$700 a year at the Middle School and $400-$650 at the Senior School) and lunches (approximately $4 - 5 per meal at the elementary campuses, $6 - $7 at the Middle School and $7 - $8 at the Senior School).
 For students playing ice hockey, there is an annual fee.
 There are also expenses associated with certain clubs and activities.
 While not unlimited, Shady Side Academy does have access to certain annual and endowed funds to help families with these extra costs.

 Five separate steps make up the admissions process for grades 6-12: completing an interview and touring the school; completing the online application; submitting teacher recommendations; taking the admissions test; and providing us with a school transcript.